cosimoagati/windflow-examples/README.md

 # windflow-examples.

-A bunch of small examples using the WindFlow framework.
+Implementation of some DSPBench applications using the WindFlow framework.